Research

 • "Whole Language High Jinks" - Literacy expert Louisa Moats explains that despite the National Reading Panel's recommendation for direct, explicit phonics instruction, whole language remains the dominant practice in schools.
 She explains the problems with Reading Recovery and guided reading programs which claim to be "balanced literacy."

-• Report of the 2016 Intensive Summer Reading Program Study - The Iowa Reading Research Center's investigation of how intensive summer reading programs affect the reading skills of 3rd graders.
+• 2016 Intensive Summer Reading Program Study Report - The Iowa Reading Research Center's investigation of how intensive summer reading programs affect the reading skills of 3rd graders.
 Three conditions (reading programs) were used.
 The study found that each of the three were equally effective at preventing a decline in reading skills, but none of the groups experienced statistically significant gains.

 The Gaab Lab at Boston Children's Hospital studies differences in the dyslexic brain and is working to identify these differences in very young children, so that intervention can begin earlier.